 This article explores the current state of Kotlin Multiplatform and emphasizes why you should consider it over j2objc and C++ in your next mobile app project.

-Share Kotlin code between multiple platforms Shared code is placed in common module and is used by all platforms.
-Sometimes we need to access platform APIs and Kotlin Multiplatform allows you calling platform specific code at any time through the expect/actual mechanism.
-Platform specific code is placed in platform specific modules eg. ios, android and is used only by specified platform.
+Shared code is placed in a common module and is used by all platforms.
+Sometimes we need to access platform APIs and Kotlin Multiplatform allows you calling platform-specific code at any time through the expect/actual mechanism.

 Ktor Ktor is a framework to easily build connected applications – web applications, HTTP services, mobile and browser applications.
 Modern connected applications need to be asynchronous to provide the best experience to users, and Kotlin coroutines provide awesome facilities to do it in an easy and straightforward way.